SebastianPost96/ngx-immutable-signal/projects/ngx-immutable-signal/README.md

 # ngx-immutable-signal

-Immutable Signals for Angular 16+.
+Immutable Signals with improved change detection for Angular 16+.

 ## Description